About the course

 UEA’s PGCE Secondary programme places great emphasis on practical skills and the realities of classroom teaching.

-You will be based in schools two-thirds of the 38-week programme (120 days).
+You will spend up to 120 days in school placement.
 On the School Direct route you will already know the Lead and partner schools in which you will have at least one of you placements when you are offered a place on the course.

 The programme begins with structured observation in both secondary and primary schools in your local area.

 During the two extensive placements in our partnership schools, you’ll gain a broad range of practical teaching experience.
-You will learn to put ideas and theory into practice as you work in university and your two placement schools.
+You will learn to put ideas and theory into practice.

 For any additional course costs at the University of East Anglia please visit our website